mvcds/my-library/carreer/development/programming/programming-paradigms-for-dummies/Constraint programming.md

 Very related to [[Declarative Concurrency]] because it applies [[Concurrency]] and [[Determinism]] but differs from it in two ways

 - It uses constraints not dataflow variables
--  it has a more flexible control flow: each constraint executes in its own thread, which makes it into a concurrent agent called a [[propagator]].
+-  it has a more flexible control flow: each constraint executes in its own thread, which makes it into a concurrent agent called a [[Propagator]].
 This allows the constraints to better prune the search space

 # Applications